provenance-io/provenance/docs/proto-docs.md

-<a name="provenance.msgfees.v1.CalculateMsgBasedFeesResponse"></a>
+<a name="provenance.msgfees.v1.CalculateTxFeesResponse"></a>

-### CalculateMsgBasedFeesResponse
+### CalculateTxFeesResponse
-CalculateMsgBasedFeesResponse is the response type for the Query RPC method.
+CalculateTxFeesResponse is the response type for the Query RPC method.

 | Field | Type | Label | Description |